mikerst/mikethomas.design/src/work/sytt-e-sytt.md

 ## Logomark

 The logomark consists of a simple thread running through the eye of a needle in the shape of an S. This is left fairly loose and informal, so as remain in keeping with the home-made nature of the apparel.
-A couple of minor variations were considered, but are not worth displaying here.

 <figure>
 	<img src="/_assets/img/case-study__sytt__mark.jpg" />